-Genetic counselling can help to clarify whether an inherited gene fault is the cause of cancers that have occurred in a family.
-Genetic testing information may change a treatment plan or help in making surgical management decisions.
-It can also help at-risk family members to understand and adapt to the implications of such conditions.
+Genetic counselling can help determine if an inherited gene fault is the cause of cancer within a family.
+Genetic testing can provide valuable information that may impact treatment plans or surgical management decisions, and aid at-risk family members in understanding and adapting to the implications of such conditions.

 It’s important to note that not everyone with a gene fault will develop cancer, but genetic counselling can provide valuable insights into managing and mitigating risk factors.

 Genetic counsellors are healthcare professionals who specialize in medical genetics and counseling.
 They provide guidance and support to individuals and families who may be at risk of hereditary conditions, including cancer.